 Most Tourists to Uganda know little about Waragi Before they reach Uganda since Waragi is not a household word where they come from.
 It is here in the Pearl of Africa, and many visitors become familiar with the unique Ugandan drink on a safari during late afternoon sundowners.

 Visitors from around Africa flock to the other city that never sleeps, Kampala.
 Unlike New York City.
-The bars never close in Kampala, and the party fueled in part by Waragi Consuming Revelers keeps on rocking Ugandan Style.
+The bars never close in Kampala, and the party fueled in part by Waragi Consuming Revelers keeps rocking Ugandan Style.
 We recommend a shot of common sense before you head out for a night on the town in Kampala, Entebbe, Jinja, and other cities in Uganda.

 Uganda Waragi could be used to create some delightful meals in our luxury lodges, but that has not yet caught on, but someday it just might.
-In the meantime, enjoy a genuinely Ugandan Taste having a Waragi in the Wild.
+In the meantime, enjoy a Ugandan Taste of having a Waragi in the Wild.

 “Do drink responsibly,” the morning game drive or gorilla trek starts early.

 There are laws in Uganda.
 However, when it comes to Waragi Moonshine, they are not enforced.
-Distilleries are supposed to be licensed under the Enguli act, yet whole villages, including one where Teetotalers prepare Waragi.
+Distilleries are supposed to be licensed under the Enguli Act, yet whole villages, including one where Teetotalers prepare Waragi.
 Producing Moonshine Waragi is profitable and supports many a family, buys land, pays school fees, and brings financial independence.

 Is Uganda Waragi the Spirit that binds us?
 Some would argue that it is through addiction, tears, sadness, and failing health for many.

 Waragi Sundowner Drinks on Safari